By: CS2103T F10-1 Since: Jan 2020 Licence: MIT

 The first command lists out all the

-items in the list box.
-Assuming you want to view the details of theproject
+projectitems in the list box.
+Assuming you want to view the details of theprojectitem at index 1.

 The second command shows full details of the